-The painting tools include the Spot Healing and Healing Brush, Patch, Red Eye, Brush, Pencil, Color Replacement, Clone and Pattern Stamp, History and Art History Brush, Erasers, Gradient, Paint Bucket, Blur, Sharpen, Smudge, Dodge, Burn, Sponge.
-Because there are so many painting tools, not all of the following "common" shortcuts work for all of the tools, but give them a try and see if they work (for example, not all of the tools contain all of the blend mode options)!
+The painting tools include the Spot Healing and Healing Brush, Patch, Red Eye, Brush, Pencil, Color Replacement, Clone and Pattern Stamp, History and Art History Brush, Eraser, Background Eraser, Magic Eraser, Gradient, Paint Bucket, Blur, Sharpen, Smudge, Dodge, Burn, Sponge.
+Note: because there are so many painting tools, not all of the following "common" shortcuts work for all of the tools, but they do work for the majority of them.

-- You can fade the opacity and change the blend mode of the painting tools by immediately selecting Edit > Fade Healing Brush after painting with them.
-This shortcut also works for a variety of painting commands including adjustments, strokes, fills and filters.
-Note: the Red Eye tool does not allow for fading. - To change the opacity of a painting tool, use the number keys on the keyboard.
+- You can fade the opacity and change the blend mode of the painting tools by immediately selecting Edit > Fade (xxx) tool after painting with them.
+This shortcut also works for a variety of menu commands including adjustments, strokes, fills and filters. - To change the opacity of a painting tool, use the number keys on the keyboard.
 Tapping one number assigns the percentage of the hit number (1 = 10%, 2 = 20% etc.- and 0 = 100%).
 Hitting two numbers quickly will give you that exact amount (5 + 4 = 54%).
-Note: If you have a tool selected that is not a painting tool, these shortcuts will affect the opacity on the Layers palette. - To change the focus from opacity to flow (on the options bar) add the Shift key.
-Note, when the airbrush attribute is assigned to a tool, then the tapping a number changes the flow by default and adding the Shift key changes the opacity. - To cycle through the tool's blend modes, hold the Shift key and hit the "+" or "-" to move forward or backwards through the modes.
-Note: If you have a tool selected that is not a painting tool, these shortcuts will affect the blend modes on the Layers palette. - Holding the Shift key will constrain the painting tools to a straight line. - To display the painting tools with a Full Size Brush Tip and/or with Cross hairs in the center of the tool, select Edit > Preferences > Display and Cursors and select the desired options. - To Display the painting tools as crosshairs, use the Caps Lock key. - When a tool that uses the Brushes palette is selected: - '[' or ']' decreases or increases the brush radius. - '[' or']' + Shift decreases or increases the brush hardness in 25% increments . - And as long as the current brush is a preset: - '<' or '>' goes to previous or next brush in list. - '<' or '>' + Shift goes to the first or last brush in list. - To have a painting tool connect (draw a line) between two points, click once to start a line, hold down the Shift key and click again to set the end point. - Holding the Option (Mac) / Alt (Win) samples a color with the eyedropper while using the painting tools.
+Note: If you have a tool selected that is not a painting tool, these shortcuts will affect the opacity on the Layers palette. - To change the focus from Opacity to Flow (on the options bar) add the Shift key.
+Note, when the Airbrush attribute is assigned to a tool, then the tapping a number changes the Flow by default (adding the Shift key changes the Opacity). - To cycle through the tool's blend modes, hold the Shift key and hit the "+" or "-" to move forward or backwards through the modes.
+Note: If you have a tool selected that is not a painting tool, these shortcuts will affect the blend modes on the Layers palette. - Holding the Shift key will constrain the painting tools to a straight line. - To display the painting tools with a Full Size Brush Tip and/or with Cross hairs in the center of the tool, select Edit > Preferences > Display and Cursors and select the desired options. - To Display the painting tools as crosshairs, use the Caps Lock key. - When a tool that uses the Brushes palette is selected: - '[' or ']' decreases or increases the brush radius. - '[' or ']' + Shift decreases or increases the brush hardness in 25% increments . - And as long as the current brush is a preset: - '<' or '>' goes to previous or next brush in list. - '<' or '>' + Shift goes to the first or last brush in list. - To have a painting tool connect (draw a line) between two points, click once to start a line, hold down the Shift key and click again to set the end point. - · Holding the Option (Mac) / Alt (Win) samples a color with the eyedropper while using the painting tools.

-Spot Healing Brush, Healing Brush, Patch and Red Eye tools (J)
+Spot Healing Brush, Healing Brush, Patch & Red Eye Tools (j)

 - Using the Healing brush with the blending mode set to Replace makes it behave more like the Clone Stamp tool (in that it doesn't automatically try to blend the source and destination), and blends noise more effectively while cloning. - You can use the Healing Brush and Patch tool between two open documents.
-Simply Option (Mac) / Alt (Win) -click in the source document and then clone in the destination document. - You can use the Spot Healing Brush and Healing Brush tool on blank layers.
-Simply check "Sample All Layers" in the Options bar. - To modify a selection while using the Patch tool, hold down the Shift key to add to the selection and/or the Option (Mac) / Alt (Win) key to subtract just like the other selection tools.
+Simply Option (Mac) / Alt (Win) -click in the source document and then clone in the destination document. - To save on file size and increase speed and flexibility, instead of duplicating a layer, try using the Spot Healing Brush and Healing Brush tool on blank layers (simply check "Sample All Layers" in the Options bar). - To modify a selection while using the Patch tool, hold down the Shift key to add to the selection and/or the Option (Mac) / Alt (Win) key to subtract just like the other selection tools.

-Brush, Pencil and Color Replacement tools (B)
+Brush, Pencil & Color Replacement Tools (b)